flexi-framework/flexi/doc/userguide/tutorials/05_taylorGreenVortex/tgv.md

 ~~~~~~~

 The parameter *N* sets the degree of the solution polynomial, e.g. in this example, the solution is approximated by a polynomial of degree $7$ in each spatial direction.
 This results in $(N+1)^3$ degrees of freedom for each (3D) element.
 In general, *N* can be chosen to be any integer greater or equal to $1$, however, the discretization and the timestep calculation has not extensively been tested beyond $N\approx 23$.
-Usually, for a good compromise of performance and accuracy is found for $N\in[3,..,9]$.
+Usually, a good compromise of performance and accuracy is found for $N\in[3,..,9]$.

 To apply polynomial de-aliasing there are the following options: